nonomal/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 > [!TIP]
 > If the OpenProject host cannot be added, you may check the [Troubleshooting](#troubleshooting) section at the bottom of this page.

-Please note, when you use the **Terms of Service** app on the Nextcloud side, all terms also need to be accepted for the OpenProject user that gets created during the setup.
-This is set to happen automatically during the initial set-up.
-If you see an error message indicating otherwise or the integration does not behave as expected, please refer to the [Troubleshooting](#troubleshooting) section at the bottom of this page.

-The next part of the setup will require you to enter OpenProject OAuth values here, but before we do that, you will need to generate them in OpenProject.
-To do so, navigate to your OpenProject instance in a new browser tab.

-### 2. Create a Nextcloud file storage in your OpenProject instance
+## 2. Create a Nextcloud file storage in your OpenProject instance

-Navigate to your administration settings page by clicking on *your avatar in the top right corner → Administration*.
+Navigate to your OpenProject administration settings page by clicking on *your avatar in the top right corner → Administration*.
 From the side menu on the left, click on **Files -> External file storages**.

 Click on **+ Storage** to add a new file storage.